Musical keyboard: Other uses

 A number of percussion instruments—such as the xylophone, marimba, vibraphone, or glockenspiel— have pitched elements arranged in the keyboard layout.
 Rather than pressing a key, the performer typically strikes each element (e.g., a metal or wood bar) with a mallet.

 There are some examples of a musical keyboard layout used for non-musical devices.
 For example, some of the earliest printing telegraph machines used a layout similar to a piano keyboard.

 Keyboards with alternative sets of keys

 There are some rare variations of keyboards with more or fewer than 12 keys per octave, mostly used in microtonal music, after the discoveries and theoretical developments of musician and inventor Julián Carrillo (1875–1965).

 Some free-reed instrument keyboards such as accordions and Indian harmoniums include microtones.
 Electronic music pioneer Pauline Oliveros played one of these.
-Egyptian belly-dance musicians like Hassam Ramzy use custom-tuned accordions so they can play traditional scales.
-The small Garmon accordion played in the Music of Azerbaijan sometimes has keys that can play microtones when a "shift" key is pressed.
+Egyptian belly-dance musicians like Hossam Ramzy use custom-tuned accordions so they can play traditional scales.
+The small Garmon accordion played in the music of Azerbaijan sometimes has keys that can play microtones when a "shift" key is pressed.